 You can make this eggnog recipe with or without the rum.
 To create the eggnog with rum, add 1/2 cup of rum before chilling in the refrigerator.

 You can make another eggnog cocktail by combining the eggnog with bourbon, brandy, white or dark chocolate liquor and even tequila.
 Replace the rum with your favorite liquor.
 Try eggnog mudslides or holiday spiked eggnog.
-All of these recipes can be made with fairlife ultra-filtered milk to create the best flavor and creamy texture.

 Make an eggnog latte by replacing the milk in a latte with this homemade eggnog.
 Try this Bourbon Eggnog Latte for a spiked version.